EDUCATE INSIGHT Grades 3-5

 Specs: Max 75 minutes timed administration.

-- 30 minutes allotted for 45 Agree-Disagree style survey of child level opinion and expectation statements.
+- 30 minutes allotted for 45 Likert-style Agree/Disagree items – child level opinion, value, and expectation statements.

-- 45 minutes allotted for 20 engaging, childhood focused scenario-based reasoning skill demonstration questions.
+- 45 minutes allotted for 20 engaging, childhood-focused scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):